dputhier/pygtftk/docs/manual/source/presentation.rst

 Note that facets may also be associated to epigenetic marks.
 In this case each the --group-by can be set to *tx_classes* or *chrom*.

-.. command-output:: gtftk profile -D -i mini_real_tx_2.zip -g tx_classes -t tx_classes.txt -f bwig  -o profile_tx -pf png -if example_07.png  -fo -w -nm ranging
+.. command-output:: gtftk profile -D -i mini_real_tx.zip -g tx_classes -t tx_classes.txt -f bwig  -o profile_tx -pf png -if example_07.png  -fo -w -nm ranging
 	:shell: